 Below are some of the special features that can be found on each floor of 401 Richmond.
 For more on individual tenants, check out the Tenant Directory to see who’s here and what they do!

-You can also download a copy of our Gallery Guide, or pick one up on your way into the building.
+You can also pick up a copy of our Gallery Guide on your way into the building.

 As you enter 401 Richmond from Richmond and Spadina, you’ll find yourself in our expansive front lobby, where you’ll be greeted by warm brick walls, century-old wood features, and sun-soaked windows.
 To the left is the 401 Lounge, a cozy gathering space to meet friends or sip a cup of coffee.
 The lobby is always stocked with copies of our 401 Update Newsletter available to visitors, or you can peruse our tenant directory there.
-The main floor is home to ten galleries: Open Studio, A Space Gallery, Abbozzo Gallery, The Red Head Gallery, Gallery 44, Urbanspace Gallery, Tangled Art Gallery (TAG), Prefix ICA, YYZ Artists’ Outlet and Trinity Square Video.
-Just around the corner from the main lobby you can visit our unique interior courtyard and stop by The Roastery Coffee House for a coffee or a bite to eat.
-This is also where you will find our events bulletin board for tenants and the local community.
+The main floor is home to ten galleries: Open Studio, A Space Gallery, Abbozzo Gallery, The Red Head Gallery, Gallery 44, Urbanspace Gallery, Tangled Art Gallery (TAG), Critical Distance Centre for Curators, YYZ Artists’ Outlet and Trinity Square Video.
+Just around the corner from the main lobby you’ll find our events bulletin board for tenants and the local community and you visit our unique interior courtyard .

 If you take the stairs from the front lobby to the second floor, you will be greeted by a portrait of beloved urbanist Jane Jacobs created by John Scott and Deborah Waddington.
 In the colder months, this is also where you’ll get your first glimpse of our stunning collection of plants that spend the winter in our sunny stairwells.
 This floor holds a variety of creative studios: a filmmaker, visual artists, sculptors, designers, not-for-profits, consultants, and printers to name a few.
 The Skywalk – a glass corridor that connects the north and south arms of the building – can be visited from the second floor and is another indoor oasis for our plants during the winter.